LaunchCoderGirlSTL/web_group_cohort/deploy_to_heroku.md

     * you do not need to add a pipeline
 * Once you create the app, it will take you to the `Deploy` tab
     * Select the `GitHub` deployment method and connect your `Heroku` account to your `GitHub` account
+      * there will appear another section with a block of text telling you what it will do and a `Connect to Github` button.
+You will see another window pop up, follow the instructions to connect.
     * Search for your repository to connect and hit the `Connect` button
     * In the next section, click the `Enable Automatic Deploys` button, this will automatically deploy your application each time you push to `GitHub`
     * This has now set up your application to deploy via `Heroku`, now let's get your app configured to be able to deploy.